WebAssembly/component-model/design/mvp/Async.md

 Native async support is being proposed incrementally.
 The following features will be added in future chunks roughly in the order list to complete the full "async" story:
-* add `error` type that can be included when closing a stream/future
 * `nonblocking` function type attribute: allow a function to declare in its type that it will not transitively do anything blocking
 * define what `async` means for `start` functions (top-level await + background